CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

  The game ends when one of the following occurs during play:

- 1. If your Wizard is "eliminated"[^corrupted] (i.e., through combat or corruption)—your opponent wins.
+ 1. If your Wizard is "eliminated" (i.e., through combat or corruption[^corrupted])—your opponent wins.
  2. If you move _The One Ring_ to Mount Doom and play certain cards—_The One Ring_ is destroyed and you win.
- 3. Otherwise, the winner is decided at the _Free Council[^spacing].
+ 3. Otherwise, the winner is decided at the _FreeCouncil_.
  This council is called when one of the following occurs:
  - When each play deck has been exhausted once, the council starts at the end of the current turn.
  - After you have exhausted your play deck for the first time, you may choose to call the council at the end of any of your turns.
 The council starts at the end of your opponent's next turn (i.e., your opponent gets one last turn).